 Pruning Wax Mallow Plants

 You don’t need to start pruning wax mallow plants as part of caring for wax mallow plants.
 The plants do not require trimming for health or vitality.
 However, if you wish to keep the shrub at preferred height or shape, consider pruning wax mallow plants back after a couple years.
-You can but it back to 5 inches after the last frost.
+You can cut it back to 5 inches (13 cm.) after the last frost.